 Over 57 million people have Medicare Part A and Part B coverage, and 122,199 live in Silver Spring, Maryland.
 42.12% of Medicare enrollees also have a Medicare Advantage plan nationally.

-Medicare Part A and B in Maryland can’t pay for all medical and prescription drug costs.
-Many Medicare beneficiaries enroll in private supplemental insurance to cover the remaining costs.
-The rates below represent coverage for a woman aged 65.
+Medicare Part A and B in Maryland can’t pay for all medical health insurance and prescription drug costs.
+Many Medicare beneficiaries enroll in private supplemental Medicare health insurance policies to cover the remaining costs.
+The rates below represent Medicare insurance plans for a woman aged 65.

 Nearly 15,000 people in Silver Spring participate in Maryland’s Medicare Advantage out of more than 24 million participants nationally.
-Participants can choose between an average of 39 plans.
-The number varies by county.
+Many individuals choose these Part C plan options because of the low cost.

 A zero-premium plan from Kaiser Permanente has a $7,200 maximum for out-of-pocket expenses.
 It provides coverage through an HMO and has a five-star rating.